Hood Last Name Origin, History, and Meaning

 Darla Hood

-Darla Jean Hood (November 8, 1931 - June 13, 1979) was an American child actress best known for her role in the iconic Our Gang series from 1935 to 1941.
-As an adult, she transitioned to singing and performing in nightclubs and on television, showcasing her versatile talents beyond the beloved childhood character.
+Darla Jean Hood (November 8, 1931 – June 13, 1979) was an American child actress best known for her role in the Our Gang series from 1935 to 1941.
+She later pursued a career as a singer in nightclubs and on television, showcasing her deep, rich voice.
+Hood's talent and charm earned her roles in various movies, stage shows, and TV programs, solidifying her place in entertainment history.
+Despite her untimely death at the age of 47, Darla Hood's legacy lives on through her memorable performances and contributions to the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.